-The NME zone would permit existing industry, but also increase the type and extent of employment uses.
+The NMIA (proposed) zone would permit existing industry, but also increase the type and extent of employment uses.
 Future design considerations should include the following:

-- Emphasis on increasing employment density with varied uses and building types, potentially using incentives; - Priority for flex space, light manufacturing (including maker space), research & development (R&D); - Building heights: minimum of 25 ft and maximum of 90 ft.
-Mixed use and vertical industrial permitted; - Street frontage; - Maximum block length: 600 to 1,200 ft; and - Parking standards recommended in the Transportation Demand Management and Parking Strategy.
+- Emphasis on increasing employment density with varied uses and building types; - Priority for flex space, light manufacturing (including maker space), research & development (R&D); - Building heights: minimum of 25 ft. and maximum of 65 ft.
+Mixed use and vertical industrial permitted; - Street frontage: per standards in the TSAP; - Maximum block length: 600 to 1,200 feet.; and - Parking standards recommended in the parking management strategy (To be completed).

 Future streets and buildings should blend the physical design of buildings in relationship to the street front, and consider a range of factors such as density, public spaces and natural features, and green building design and development.
+Figures 9-11 provide conceptual examples of the types of uses and designs that could occur in certain locations in NMIA.
 Specific applications can include: